 It is conveniently located near the Barberini metro station so you can get to your hotel or dinner restaurant on the metro.

 Spend the late afternoon at a rooftop bar followed by dinner.
 Our favorites are Oro Bistrot, AcquaRoof Terrazza Molinari, and Divinity Rooftop.
 These each also serve dinner.
 Learn more about them and see a longer list in our guide to the Rome Rooftop Bars.

 The view from Divinity Restaurant and Lounge | 2 Days in Rome Itinerary

 Return to your hotel, relax for a few hours, and then go out to dinner.
 If you did not go to Trastevere last night, tonight is a great time to go.

 Are the Travel Passes Worth It?

 The Roma Pass is a card that offers reduced prices into many sites in Rome and unlimited access to the public transportation network.
 The 48-hour pass gives you free access into your first site and the 72-hour pass gives you free access into your first two sites.

 Price of the Roma Pass:

-Then, on day two, if you have the 48-hour Roma Pass, you do not get to skip the line to the Colosseum.
-The 48-hour Roma Pass only gets you free, skip-the-line access to your first site.
-With the Roma Pass, you still need to wait in line to pick up your reduced price tickets.
-If you are visiting Rome during peak season, it’s worth it to pay a few extra euros and buy your Colosseum tickets in advance (which you cannot do with the Roma Pass).
-This could save you hours of waiting in line.
+With the Roma Pass, when you visit the Colosseum, you still need to wait in line to pick up your tickets.
+If you are visiting Rome during peak season, it’s worth it to pay a few extra euros and buy your Colosseum tickets in advance via the official website (and skip the Roma Pass).
+This could save you lots of time waiting in line.